 This means Marie financed her sister Bronia’s education and hoped that one day Bronia would be able to help in Marie’s education.

 Then, in the next paragraph, the writer says, “In 1891, this promise was fulfilled and Marie went to Paris and began to study at the Sorbonne (the University of Paris).”

-So, it is correct that Marie was able to attend the Sorbonne because of her sister contributed for her financially.
+So, it is correct that Marie was able to attend the Sorbonne because her sister contributed to her financially.